jeremylshepherd/Ch04Ex1MovieList/README.md

 ### Jeremy L. Shepherd
 Following Exercise 4-1 to build a Movie List application.

-Started with an empty template to get practice in builing out the components manually.
+Started with an empty template to get practice in building out the components manually.